krishauser/GEMstack/GEMstack/offboard/calibration/Readme.md

     --> 'euler' : euler angles (3, )
     --> 'R'     : rotation matrix (3, 3)
     --> 'T'     : translation offsets (3, )

+Save it as T_Velodyne_Zed matrix.
 5)To display the LiDAR points projected on to the camera plane:

     $ roslaunch lidar_camera_calibration display_camera_lidar_calibration.launch

 ## STEP 2: LiDAR -> Vehicle Calibration

+1) Create the T_Velodyne_Vehicle matrix using measurements from vehicle and point correspondances.
+2) Get the T_Zed_Vehicle using the get_transforms.py file, you will need to input the T_Velodyne_Vehicle and T_Velodyne_zed matrix.